Some meetings definitely could have been emails. However, others simply have to happen.

 What to say during a meeting

 It takes more than just welcoming everyone and introducing the talking points to make a meeting effective.
-Some might say the first two steps are the easy ones.
+Some might even say those first two steps are the easy ones.

-After that comes the main course of the evening — the actual meeting that involves a lot of discussions, questions, and clarifications.
+After that comes the main event — the meeting itself, which involves discussions, questions, and clarifications.

-This might be difficult for those who aren’t confident about effective communication
+This might be difficult for those who aren’t confident in their communication skills.

-Alternatively, it can also seem daunting to members of multicultural teams who struggle with understanding business or formal English in meetings.
+It may also feel daunting for members of multicultural teams who struggle with understanding business or formal English in meetings.

-Let’s examine the phrases that can help you keep your cool during a meeting — keep an eye out for practical corporate English sentences you can use to overcome the language barrier.
+Let’s examine the phrases that can help you stay composed and communicate effectively throughout a meeting.
+Keep an eye out for practical corporate English expressions you can use to overcome language barriers.
+They will help you sound natural in a modern, casual work environment.

 Phrases for discussing updates